nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

 ended), you are welcome to apply for a further allocation, which will be granted from one of our other allocation classes.

-*Depending on your institutional affiliation and your project\'s satisfaction of eligibility criteria, your project\'s initial allocation may have the same limits as a Proposal Development allocation but be from one of our other allocation classes.*
+*Depending on your institutional affiliation and your project's satisfaction of eligibility criteria, your project's initial allocation may have the same limits as a Proposal Development allocation but be from one of our other allocation classes.*